 The court, in determining the particular sentence to be imposed, shall consider...
 (6) the need to avoid unwarranted sentence disparities among defendants with similar records who have been found guilty of similar conduct

-United States Sentencing Guidelines ("U.S.S.G.") § 4B1.2(b), provides in relevant part:
+United States Sentencing Guidelines ("U.S.S.G.") § 2K2.1(a)(4)(B), as applicable to Mr. Sisk, provides in relevant part that the Base Offense Level shall be: